What is an Information and Record Clerk?

 - Recorder of Deeds

 Information & Record Clerk Employment Estimates

-There were about 178,100 jobs for Information and Record Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 178,100 jobs in the United States for Information and Record Clerk.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,600 new jobs for Information and Record Clerk by 2026.
-The BLS estimates 21,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 21,900 job openings in this field each year.